 Gone are the days when most parents found themselves in their fifties and faced with an empty nest.

-Thanks to the fact that we’re having children later in life and our kids are staying at home for longer as the cost of property rises, many of us could be well into our sixties and still feeding a family while paying off a mortgage.
+Thanks to the fact that many of us are having children later in life and our kids are staying at home for longer as the cost of property rises, we are increasingly heading into our sixties while still feeding a family and paying off a mortgage.

 Figures from investment service Hargreaves Lansdown show that one in six homeowners will either be over 65 by the time they clear their home loan, or will never pay it off at all.

 This means that should you die, your family could be at risk of losing the roof over their heads at a time when they are in the depths of grief.

 Although no one likes to think about dying, for many families, losing a loved one is unfortunately a grim reality.
 Figures from the Childhood Bereavement Network estimates that every 22 minutes in the UK, a parent dies leaving dependent children.
 By the age of 16, one in twenty young people will have lost at least one parent, so having adequate life cover is crucial, even as you age.

 How does life insurance work?